open-mmlab/mmdeploy/docs/en/01-how-to-build/snpe.md

 # Build for SNPE

-It is quit simple to support snpe backend: Client/Servcer mode.
+It is quite simple to support snpe backend: Client/Server mode.

 this mode